wufeim/mofii-notes/pifpaf.rst

 | **Authors:** Sven Kreiss, Lorenzo Bertoni, Alexandre Alahi
 | **Affiliations:** EPFL VITA lab, CH-1015 Lausanne

-The authors propose a new bottom-up metho, PifPaf, for multi-person 2D human pose estimation.
+The authors propose a new bottom-up method, PifPaf, for multi-person 2D human pose estimation.
 On the standard COCO keypoint task and a modified COCO keypoint task for the transportation domain, it outperforms previous SOTA methods at low resolution and performs on par at high resolution.

 The goal of PifPaf is to estimate human poses in crowded images.
 This method is free of any grid-based constraint on the spatial localization of the joints and has the capacity to estimate multiple poses occluding each other.
 The figure below presents the overall model.